NCAR/DART/assimilation_code/programs/obs_common_subset/obs_common_subset.rst

 items for different experiments.
 The output observation sequence files will still contain an identical list of observations, with some marked with a DART QC indicating 'not assimilated because of namelist control'.

-See the `two experiment diagnostic plot <http://www.image.ucar.edu/DAReS/DART/DART2_Documentation.php#obs_diagnostics>`__ documentation for Matlab scripts supplied with DART to directly compare the observation diagnostic output from multiple experiments (it does more than two, the script has a poor name).
+See the :doc:`"two_experiment" diagnostic plots in <../../../guide/matlab-observation-space>` documentation for Matlab scripts supplied with DART to directly compare the observation diagnostic output from multiple experiments (it does more than two, the script has a poor name).

 This is one of a set of tools which operate on observation sequence files.
 For a more general purpose tool see the :doc:`../obs_sequence_tool/obs_sequence_tool`, and for a more flexible selection tool see the obs_selection_tool.